dseeni/TechArtDemos/README.md

 #### Topological Inference Example:

-- How can we best figure out which of the previous geometric algorithims is best suited for

 - Lets take one edge within a potential PolyUnchamfer input selection as a simple example:

 ```